Help us improve your experience.

 Standard Installation

-A standard installation is the typical method used to upgrade or downgrade software on the server.
-This method uses the installation package that matches the installation package already installed on the system.
-For information on the different installation packages available, see Junos OS Installation Package Names.
+The standard installation type is the typical method you use to upgrade or downgrade software on the server.
+With this method, you can use an installation package that matches the installation package already installed on your device.

 Category Change Installation